spirosikmd/paylogic-ticketing-api/README.md

 });
 ```

 For more info check the [demo](https://github.com/spirosikmd/paylogic-ticketing-api/blob/master/demo.html).
+Currently, this will not work for the public, as basic authentication is required.